League Client APIs

 In an article on the Riot Games Engineering Blog, there's an image that is useful for defining what we’re classifying as "League Client APIs".

 Specifically, we’re referring to a set of protocols that the Chromium Embedded Framework (CEF) uses to communicate with a C++ Library that in turn communicates with the League of Legends platform.
 As you’ll notice, the communications between the C++ library and the CEF all occur locally on your desktop.
 This is the League Client API.
+This service is not officially supported for use with third party applications.

 What it’s for